JamesonCarpenter/JamesonCarpenter.github.io/README.md

      - All setup should be done and now my assignment is visible.

 Frontend Usage
-  - All frontend is done with HTML some CSS.
+  - All frontend is done with HTML.

 Backend Usage
   - Backend was made using Python and PostgreSQL.
 PostgreSQL is the only thing not stored natively to the github, it is online and accessible to anyone if they have the connection.